Web under local loads – Hand calculations

 It’s high time to do the analysis!

 First, two states are “easy”.
 Firstly I did an analysis without this elastic support (K = 0 kN/m).
 Horizontal deformation from a test load I applied was 38mm.
-Critical load multiplier was 0.3.
+The critical load multiplier was 0.3.

-Second “easy” case was with the infinitely rigid “X” support.
-In such case, horizontal deflection is of course 0mm.
-Critical load multiplier is 1.68.
+The second “easy” case was with the infinitely rigid “X” support.
+In such a case, horizontal deflection is of course 0mm.
+The critical load multiplier is 1.68.

 Of course, I also did some intermediate results.
 You can see some of them below:

 With several outcomes, I did some charts, showing how things change.
-As a reference point, I used the ratio of horizontal displacement between unbraced system and system with bracings (B/A from one of the pictures above).
-In such scale 5 means that it is a non-sway system according to the classical approach.
+As a reference point, I used the ratio of horizontal displacement between unbraced system and the system with bracings (B/A from one of the pictures above).
+On such a scale 5 means that it is a non-sway system according to the classical approach.

 This is getting a bit long, but let’s try to summarize everything you have read a bit: